motykatomasz/DeepImagePrior/README.md

 | Deep Image Prior | 32.22   | 33.06 | 39.16 | 36.16 | 33.05   | 29.8  | 32.52  | 32.84  | 32.77 | 32.20 | 34.54   |

 As you can see from the table, we did not reach the performance from the main paper.
 This might be due to the wrong assumptions taken in the network architecture.
+Nevertheless the generated images seem realistic and they seem to confirm the hypothesis that the structure of the Convolutional Neural Network contains realistic looking prior knowledge.
 ### References

 <div id="citation-1"><strong>[1]</strong>: Ulyanov D, Vedaldi A, Lempitsky V. Deep image prior.
 InProceedings of  the IEEE Conference on Computer Vision and Pattern Recognition 2018 (pp. 9446-9454).</div>